AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Remember to address and remove bolded words before final submission.
 </div>

-The optimum operating conditions to remove turbidity by flocculation, such as pH and coagulant dosages, are not necessarily the same for NOM removal.[(Yan et al., 2008)](https://www.sciencedirect.com/science/article/pii/S1383586609002342?via%3Dihub) Thus the treatment processes for water contains the different concentration of NOM are varied.**(processing)**  Considering the high variability of NOM's organic components in different water sources, the removal mechanisms will substantially differ from one water source to the other or within the same source due to seasonal variations.
-The result will be a variable removal efficiency of coagulation and the formation of flocs with different sizes and structures, which urges the development of various water treatment strategies in different contexts[(Jarvis et al., 2006)](https://www.sciencedirect.com/science/article/pii/S0043135406002405?via%3Dihub).
+The optimum operating conditions to remove turbidity by flocculation, such as pH and coagulant dosages, are not necessarily the same for NOM removal.[(Yan et al., 2008)](https://www.sciencedirect.com/science/article/pii/S1383586609002342?via%3Dihub) The treatment process for water containing different concentrations of NOM vary.
+Considering the high variability of NOM's organic components in different water sources, the removal mechanisms will substantially differ from one water source to the other or within the same source due to seasonal variations.
+The result will be a variable removal efficiency of coagulation and the formation of flocs with different sizes and structures[(Jarvis et al., 2006)](https://www.sciencedirect.com/science/article/pii/S0043135406002405?via%3Dihub).

 <div class="alert alert-block alert-danger">
 Revise "Thus the treatment processes for water contains the different concentration of NOM are varied."
 Consider "The treatment process for water containing different concentrations of NOM vary."

 Intext citations should go before the period at the end of a sentence.
 Fix this throughout the report.

+Du: The explaination about intext citation can be found in earlier comment

 Consider removing or rephrasing "Which urges the development of various water treatment strategies in different contexts" because it is vague and doesn't add substantial value to the sentence.

+Du: addressed
 </div>

-The presence of NOM in water has notable effects in the dispersion of clay particles.
-The effect can be seen when using the particle-size distribution calculations on water with NOM present. [(PSD calculation)](https://www.innopharmalabs.com/tech/applications-and-processes/particle-size-distribution) A frequency increase in the nanoaggregate in comparison to a mixture with clay alone can be seen, because both humic acid and clay have negatively charged surfaces.
+**in process** The presence of NOM in water has notable effects in the dispersion of clay particles.
+The effect can be seen when using the particle-size distribution calculations on water with NOM present. [(PSD calculation)](https://www.innopharmalabs.com/tech/applications-and-processes/particle-size-distribution) A frequency increase in the nanoaggregate in comparison to a mixture with clay alone can be seen.
 However, the surface of humic acid is significantly more negative, thus creates repulsive forces between the particles, and increases the number of dispersed particles.[(Kretzschmar et. al)](https://dl.sciencesocieties.org/publications/sssaj/abstracts/61/1/SS0610010101) A direct relationship also exists between the decrease in pH and increase in sorption of humic acid.

 <div class="alert alert-block alert-danger">
 This section seems to be repeating Yinga Du's conclusions.
 It may be better to trim this section down since it has already been partially discussed before.